 There are ten Arizona community college districts with approximately 43 campuses, three public universities with extended facilities and campuses as well as many for profit colleges and universities.
 Thousands of veterans transitioning to civilian life, enroll in these higher education institutions.
 Arizona should lead the nation in cost-efficient and effective veteran supportive campuses.
 Our Initiatives disrupt the way community college veteran students assimilate to the rigor of academic study and campus life:

-- Support the creation of Veteran Service Centers (VSC) for student veterans; VSC seem to improve student veteran retention, and support the improvement/expansion of VSCs at community colleges in Arizona.
+- Support the creation of Veteran Service Centers (VSC) and financially assist the improvement/expansion of VSCs at Arizona community colleges.

 With thousands of Iraq and Afghanistan veterans returning from service and looking to start new careers in a dynamic economy, businesses should focus more than ever on supporting veteran’s transition into civilian careers.